diiegofp/MedAmb-TBeam-LoRa/docs/tbeam_supreme.md

 ### Notes on use

 1. Please be sure to connect the antenna before transmitting, otherwise it is easy to damage the RF module
-2. The antenna of the LR1121 version is above the Radio module, and the Sub 1G antenna is on the PCB LoRa silkscreen.

 ### Product